sei-mkaar/wictf-web/docs/faq.md

 13. I am interested in the platform used to run this CTF.
 Where can I learn more about it?

     The _WiCyS 2022 CTF_ uses open source software from the [Software Engineering Institute](https://sei.cmu.edu) at Carnegie Mellon University to develop, deploy and manage the competition.
-Specifically, the [**Foundry Appliance**](https://github.com/cmu-sei/foundry-appliance)&mdash;a ready-to-use, competition virtual appliance &mdash;was used to quickly deploy the apps for this event.
+Specifically, the [**Foundry Appliance**](https://github.com/cmu-sei/foundry-appliance)&mdash;a ready-to-use, competition virtual appliance&mdash;was used to quickly deploy the apps for this event.